-As I mentioned, most medinas will seem like a maze to visitors unfamiliar with the city.
+Most medinas will seem like a maze to visitors unfamiliar with the city.
 Although Chefchaouen’s medina is relatively small, it’s easy to get lost while exploring the historic area.
 Don’t worry though, just like when you visit a city like Venice, Italy, getting lost is part of the fun.

-Take lots of pictures
+Take Lots of Pictures

 Although we only spent 2 days in Chefchaouen, we probably have more pictures of this small, picture-perfect village than any other place we visited on our 2-week trip to Portugal, Spain, and Morocco.

 Tips for taking photos in Chefchaouen

 A few residents have opened their Instagram-worthy patios up for private photo sessions for a small fee.
 For about $5 USD, you can be sure to get a perfect photo in this beautiful town without having to worry about offending anyone or having other people walk into your shot.

 If you would rather not pay for the perfect backdrop, there are a couple now-famous, established photo spots in Chefchaouen where you will often find a small gathering of people waiting their turn to take a photo.

 Morocco is a great place to shop!
-Whether you are in the market for a beautiful handwoven rug or textiles, leather products or vibrant dyes, you’ll find all of them in Chefchaouen.
+Whether you are in the market for a beautiful handwoven rug, textiles, leather products, or vibrant dyes, you’ll find all of them in Chefchaouen.

-Visit the souk market
+Visit the Souk Market

 Although you’ll find small shops throughout the city of Chefchaouen and its medina, the majority of vendors are clustered together in the souk.

 Tour the Kasbah Museum

 The Kasbah Museum is in the main square of the medina, Plaza Uta.
 This castle-like museum, with its fortified, brown clay walls stands out among the rest of the blue city.

 The Grand Mosque of Chefchaouen is located directly next to the Kasbah Museum.
 Non-Muslims are not permitted to enter, but throughout the day you will see devout Muslims going into the mosque to pray and worship.